 Lars Fischer grew up in Hergiswil (Switzerland) and Djursholm (Sweden).
 After successful completion of his undergraduate degree in July 2015 at the Lucerne School of Music with Prof. Hans-Jürg Rickenbacher, he is currently studying with Sophie Grimmer at Trinity Laban Conservatoire of Music and Dance on post-graduate level (Master of Music).

-Most recently, Lars performed the roles of Marley’s Ghost in A Christmas Carol (T. Musgrave), King of the West and Sun in Jonathan Dove’s The Enchanted Pig, King Kaspar in Amahl and the Night Visitors (G. C. Menotti), Lucano in L’incoronazione di Poppea (C. Monteverdi) and Monostatos in The Magic Flute (W. A. Mozart).
+Most recently, Lars performed the roles of Achille in La Belle Hélène (J. Offenbach) with Blackheath Halls Opera, Monostatos in Die Zauberflöte (W. A. Mozart) with Hurn Court Opera, King of the West and Sun in The Enchanted Pig (J. Dove) with Hampstead Garden Opera, Marley’s Ghost in A Christmas Carol (T. Musgrave), King Kaspar in Amahl and the Night Visitors (G. C. Menotti) and Lucano in L’incoronazione di Poppea (C. Monteverdi) with Trinity Laban Opera.
 In June 2016, he created the role of Tommy in the world premiere of Stephen McNeff’s opera Banished at Blackheath Halls with Jessica Cottis (musical director) and Elaine Kidd (director).
 Roles performed in scenes include Julien (Louise, G. Charpentier), Dr Caius (Falstaff, G. Verdi), Chevalier des Grieux (Manon, J. Massenet), La Théière (L’Enfant et les Sortilèges, M. Ravel), Soldier in L’incoronazione di Poppea and Triquet in Eugene Onegin (P. Tchaikovsky).
 Lars was also a finalist in the Lilian Ash French Song Duo Competition 2016 with Neus Peris and in the Elisabeth Schumann Lieder Competition 2019 with Andrea Emanuele at Trinity Laban Conservatoire.

 Since 2015, he is a part of the newly formed vocal ensemble Rubythroat led by Dr. Linda Hirst, with whom he has performed Luciano Berio’s A-ronne and Cries of London, Arnold Schönberg’s Friede auf Erden and settings of Wiliam Blake poems by Julian Marshall alongside tenor James Gilchrist.
 He has sung in masterclasses held by Nicky Spence, James Gilchrist, Dr. Ron Morris, Veronica Veysey-Campbell, Liza Hobbs, Tatiana Korsunskaya and has worked with directors such as Elaine Kidd, Laura Attridge, Harry Fehr, Stuart Barker, James Hurley and Matthias Behrends.
 Important musical influences include Graham Johnston, Eugene Asti, Edward Rushton and Derek Aviss.